Jerious Norwood: College career

-Freshman (2002)
+Freshman

 In 2002, Norwood was named to the Knoxville News Sentinel Southeastern Conference All-Freshman team as a kick returner.
 He finished second on the team with 66 rushes for 394 yards (6.0 avg.).
 He also caught five passes for 47 yards and returned 14 kicks for 292 yards.

-Sophomore (2003)
+Sophomore

 In 2003, Norwood appeared in every game with eight starts.
 He finished the season with 121 carries for 642 yards and two touchdowns.

-Junior (2004)
+Junior

 In 2004, Norwood started every game as he became the sixth player in school history to rush for over 1,000 yards in a season, rushing for 1,050 yards on 195 carries with seven touchdowns.
 He recorded five games of 100-plus rushing yards, including one 200-yard performance.

-Senior (2005)
+Senior

-As a senior, Norwood won the Conerly Award, which is given to the top college player in the state of Mississippi, after leading the team rushing with 191 carries for 1,136 yards (5.9 avg.) with six touchdowns and no fumbles.
+As a senior in 2005, Norwood won the Conerly Award, which is given to the top college player in the state of Mississippi, after leading the team rushing with 191 carries for 1,136 yards (5.9 avg.) with six touchdowns and no fumbles.
 He ranked second on the team with 19 receptions for 96 yards and two touchdowns.
 Norwood also registered four punt returns for 43 yards.
 His 1,275 all-purpose yards on 214 plays rank eighth in school history.